DanielEvansLab/clusterTools/WWmaster-CentOS7.md

 Objective

 To describe deployment of Warewulf master node for the Hydra Cluster.
-The Warewulf Master is deployed on same server and the HYDRA File Server on host, ~~D1P-HYDRAFS01~~. **Change to our server name, Head node Marge, worker nodes Lisa[01-9]** This deployment assumes that the server is configured as per document Hydra-FileServer-CentOS7. **We don't have that doc from Vince**
+The Warewulf Master is deployed on same server and the HYDRA File Server on host, ~~D1P-HYDRAFS01~~.
+**DSE - Change to our server name, Head node Marge, worker nodes Lisa[01-9]** This deployment assumes that the server is configured as per document Hydra-FileServer-CentOS7.
+**We don't have that doc from Vince**

 Assumes:
 1. Internet connectivity.